"> ');

 Further reading: DOI: 10.35603/sws.iscah.2024/ks01.01

-Science art is by nature realistic.
-Topics of scientific investigation can usually be visualized, be it in reality or in the mind, be it through figurative or abstract designs, metaphoric pictures or graphic symbolism.
+The work should depict a motif that is explicitly grounded in a concept dealt with as a subject of scientific investigation.
+Such topics can usually be visualized, be it in reality or in the mind, be it through figurative or abstract designs, metaphoric pictures or graphic symbolism.
+My art is therefore, by nature, realistic.

 1. to depict scientific subjects in a way that reveals their irrational and aesthetic aspects, going beyond what is possible in conventional scientific illustrations used for education and communication.
 A special area of interest is that of biological evolution and the role of order and disorder.